Kansas City Current returns to winning ways, scoring twice on road vs. NC Courage

 Saturday’s outcome was a far cry from the Current’s previous match result, a 4-0 loss to the Washington Spirit.
 Only at the very end of Saturday’s late-afternoon/early-evening game was the Courage able to get on the scoreboard and prevent the shutout.

-Bethune looked right at home on the East Coast on Saturday.
-And for the first time this season, the Current held the lead before the opposing team did.
+Suffice to say Bethune looked right at home on the East Coast Saturday.
+And for the first time this NWSL season, the Current took a lead before the opposing team scored.

 Forward Michelle Cooper netted the visitors’ second goal of the day in the 23rd minute.
-Hers came at a seemingly impossible angle across the mouth of the goal after she’d beaten the Courage keeper.
+Hers, off the aforementioned Bethune assist, came at a sharp angle across the mouth of the goal after she’d beaten the Courage keeper.

 The Courage cut into the deficit in the 85th minute on a goal by Manaka Matsukubo, but that was about it.
 The Current held on through injury time and prepared for a happy flight back to Kansas City.